This lesson outlines who flies most frequently and the health and climate impacts of aviation.

 This paper pulls data from 70 different papers and pools it all in one place.

-The paper can be tough to understand.
+This paper can be tough to understand.
 It might be a stretch for some of the students, but collectively they can make some meaning from it.

 The goal is for students to understand the detrimental effects of aviation noise.

-Have them explore the Stay Grounded website.
+In groups, students explore the Stay Grounded Information Page.

 Groups share out with the rest of the class.